-• Set storage-efficiency to a value below 100% to model (heat) loss.
+- Set roundtrip-efficiency to the square of the conversion efficiency. - Set storage-efficiency to a value below 100% to model (heat) loss.

 In addition, folks who write their own custom scheduler (see Plugin Customizations) might also require their custom flexibility model.
 That's no problem, FlexMeasures will let the scheduler decide which flexibility model is relevant and how it should be validated.